Thought Leadership

 What is Fraud Detection and Why Does It Create Problems?

 However, there’s a solution that works much better than rule-based systems - ML and AI.
-The ability of machines, through the use of ml algorithm, to learn from past data patterns to spot anomalies is as astounding as it is necessary, especially in financial software.
+The ability of machines, using ML algorithms, to learn from past data patterns and spot anomalies has become necessary, especially in financial software.

 Where Financial Fraud Happens